Cleaning Supplies for A Cleaning Business

 Cleaning supplies and other equipment cost an average of $450.
 However, due to factors like location and brand, most cleaning business owners end up spending between $300 and $600.

-Looking to start your own cleaning business soon?
-Check out my course and startup documents here.
+To learn more on how to start your own cleaning business, check out my startup documents here.